TejasR04/File-Organizer/README.md

 # File-Organizer
 A simple file organizer.

-*To use, you must have python installed.
+*To use, you must have Python installed.